The quality of bearing provocation, annoyance, misfortune, or pain without complaint, loss of temper, irritation or the like.

 In each of these cases self-control is encouraged.
 As believers we cannot allow the old man to reign over us in any area.
 We cannot let our sinful flesh to take control and rage in anger.
 We must rule our spirit.
 We need to have calm and quiet hearts.
 Remember that when God appeared to Elijah, He didn’t appear in the fire or earthquake or great wind, but with a still, quiet voice.
 Patience doesn’t mean that we have no will or desire.
 But it does require controlling it.
 Power under control.
 Robert Chapman said, “It is better to lose your purse than your temper.”
 Losing our temper does us no benefit.
 It will not fix our computer faster or make the bus get here any quicker.
 It only makes us miserable and the people around us miserable and if anything will slow us down from correcting the problem that we face.

 Patience when persecuted.
 Now we will look at perhaps the most difficult kind of patience.
 This is basically longsuffering.
 This is showing patience towards other people, perhaps people who don’t have our good at heart.
 Someone might say it is easy to be patient for God because God loves us and has a good reason for us to wait.
 They may say too that it is easy to be patient when faced with problems because no one is at fault.
 But how about when there is some really annoying person next to us?
 How about when someone is annoying us on purpose?
 How about when someone’s silly mistakes cost us money or time?
 How do we respond?
 Unfortunately I am not a very patient person.
 Sometimes I have zero tolerance for mistakes.
 My natural reaction is to get angry and blame someone when they make a mistake.
-Sometimes when Zach annoyed me too much I would chase him and wrestle him to the ground to make him stop.
-Now I see God let Zach annoy me a lot to teach me patience.
-Also I can’t use that strategy with Christy o What things will make you impatient with other people?
+Sometimes as a kid when my brother annoyed me too much I would chase him and wrestle him to the ground to make him stop.
+Now I see that God wanted to teach me patience through him.
+What things will make you impatient with other people?
 First we are going to look over some verses encouraging us to be patient or extolling this quality and then we will look at some specific things we can do when others annoy us.
 Discuss each one individually.

 Galatians 5:22 – Patience is a fruit of the Spirit.